estuary/flow/site/docs/concepts/collections.md

 ## Specification

-Collections are defined within your catalog's YAML configuration in the following format:
+Collections are defined in Flow specification files per the following format:

 ```yaml
 # A set of collections to include in the catalog.